 - Wait 3-6 weeks at minimum, after offending medications are fully removed for symptoms to resolve fully.

-- Wean off of hydromorphone or codeine after akathisia has resolved.
-A hydromorphone maintenance dosage may be required after akathisia has resolved – (at low doses) if there are still any symptoms (e.g. 1-2mg every 4-6 hours).
-T1’s or T2’s or T3’s with codeine could also potentially be used to help wean the patient from hydromorphone (or as maintenance).
+- Wean off of hydromorphone or morphine after akathisia has resolved.
+A hydromorphone or morphine maintenance dosage may be required after akathisia has resolved – (at low doses) if there are still any symptoms.
+T1’s or T2’s or T3’s with codeine could also potentially be used to help wean the patient from hydromorphone or morphine (or as maintenance).
+Again, be careful of the formulations with sodium metabisulfite in the US.

-There are ways to treat this side effect.
+There are ways that seem to treat this side effect more often than not.
 And quickly.
 Unfortunately most healthcare providers don’t know of the ways.
 The fastest thing you can do to give the person experiencing akathisia relief is to give them morphine or hydromorphone.
 Morphine or hydromorphone is a short acting opiate painkiller and at doses of 2-4mg, akathisia should just halt within 30 minutes.
 That should be taken every 4 hours to stop symptoms and give relief.
-However the underlying causes need to be addressed, hydromorphone at 2-4mg every 4 hours isn’t a long term solution.
+However the underlying causes need to be addressed,

-If your doctor is worried about prescribing a low dose of hydromorphone and suggests another opiate that’s longer acting – don’t agree.
+If your doctor is worried about prescribing a low dose of morphine and suggests another opiate that’s longer acting – don’t agree.
 It’ll provide some relief but because the longer acting opiates saturate your receptors for longer, your body adjusts to them and they’re harder to get off of than hydromorphone.
 This is also not well understood by the medical industry.
-Hydromorphone is easier to get off of than methadone.
+Hydromorphone or morphine is easier to get off of than methadone.
 If they’re still not sure about the prescription ask them to prescribe only a few mg’s and show them in the clinic how it can impact the patients symptoms.
-Do a test with 2-3mg of hydromorphone and ask the patient if they have relief with their doctor watching.
+Do a test with 2-3mg of hydromorphone or 10mg of morphine in the US and ask the patient if they have relief with their doctor watching.
 If the doctor sees this, they’re more likely to help.

 This will treat symptoms but the underlying cause absolutely needs to be addressed: